the ART of the POSSIBLE - London SW19

 Current Fitness + Race Target + Type of Session + Duration.

-• Built over a period of 50 years, we have over 100,000 training configurations that caters for most levels of runner
+• Built over a period of 50 years and successful Major Games experience we have over 100,000 training configurations.
+Caters for most levels of runner

-• from a 4 min mile to a sub 2 hr 20 min marathon
+• Plans from a 4 min mile to 7 min mile and from a sub 2.20 to a 4 hr marathon

-• We use 6 Training Zones and each zone has a very specific aim in the overall training plan
+• We use 6 step change Training Zones.
+Each one has a very specific aim in the overall training plan

 • Every training run will be in one or a combination of Training Zones

-• The proportion, duration or distance, in each zone depends on the race distance, target finishing, and the number of weeks to race day
+• The proportion, duration or distance, in each zone depends on the race distance, target finishing time, and the number of weeks to race day

 • The proportion also depends on the total weekly training distance